RazrFalcon/ttf-parser/README.md

 `glyph_name_8` is faster than `glyph_name_276`, because for glyph indexes lower than 258 we are using predefined names, so no parsing is involved.

-### Error handling

-`ttf-parser` is designed to parse well-formed fonts, so it does not have an `Error` enum.
-It doesn't mean that it will crash or panic on malformed fonts, only that the error handling will boil down to `Option::None`.
-So you will not get a detailed cause of an error.
-By doing so we can simplify an API quite a lot since otherwise, we will have to use `Result<Option<T>, Error>`.

 ### License

 Licensed under either of